 Spring Financial Offerings

-Spring Financial offers several financial products:
+Spring Financial currently offers several financial products:

-- The Foundation Program: A 12-month “credit-builder” savings plan.
-You make bi-weekly payments (~$60–$66) and build credit history.
-After 12 months, you receive $750 in savings.
+- The Foundation Program: A credit-building savings program.
+You make regular payments for 12 months, and after successfully completing the program you unlock $750 in savings.

 Who Can Qualify?

-- Be the age of majority (18 or 19)
+- Be the age of majority in your province

-- Have a valid government ID
+- Have valid government-issued ID

-- Have steady income and a Canadian bank account
+- Have an active Canadian bank account

 Interest Rates and Fees